DHRI-Curriculum/intro-python-workshop/lessons.md

 Congratulations!
 You've written your first script.
 That's kind of a big deal.

-There are a couple of important things to note here.
-First, it bears repeating that you are moving between two different spaces, the text editor and the terminal.
+There are a couple of important things to note here:
+- First, it bears repeating that you are moving between two different spaces, the text editor and the terminal.
 You wrote your Python script in the text editor, and used the terminal to run the script.
-Second, within in the text editor, you included the `print()` function  because, unlike in the REPL, things aren't automatically printed out when writing scripts.
+- Second, within in the text editor, you included the `print()` function  because, unlike in the REPL, things aren't automatically printed out when writing scripts.
 When you're in the text editor, you always need to include the `print()` function so that your output will appear in the terminal.

 ## A Note on Text